cytoscape/RCy3/README.md

 ### Bioconductor
 While this is the primary development repository for the RCy3 project, we also make regular pushes to official bioconductor repository ([devel](http://bioconductor.org/packages/devel/bioc/html/RCy3.html) & [release](http://bioconductor.org/packages/release/bioc/html/RCy3.html)) from which the official releases are generated.
 This is the correct repo for all coding and bug reporting interests.
 The tagged releases here correspond to the bioconductor releases via a manual syncing process.
-The `master` branch here corresponds to the latest code in development and not yet released.
+The `devel` branch here corresponds to the latest code in development and not yet released.

 ```
 git commit -m "informative commit message"
-git push origin master
+git push origin devel
-git push upstream master
+git push upstream devel
 ```
 http://bioconductor.org/developers/how-to/git/push-to-github-bioc/

 Following each bioconductor release, a `RELEASE_#_#` branch is created.
-The new branch is fetched and master is updated:
+The new branch is fetched and devel is updated:

 ```
 git fetch upstream
 git checkout -b RELEASE_3_13 upstream/RELEASE_3_13
 git push origin RELEASE_3_13
-git checkout master
+git checkout devel
-git pull upstream master
+git pull upstream devel
-git push origin master
+git push origin devel
 ```

 Only bug fixes and documentation updates can be pushed to the official bioconductor release branch.
-After committing and pushing fixes to `master`, then:
+After committing and pushing fixes to `devel`, then:

 ```
 git checkout RELEASE_3_13
-git cherry-pick master #for lastest commit
+git cherry-pick devel #for lastest commit
 # or git cherry-pick 1abc234 #for specific commit
 # or git cherry-pick 1abc234^..5def678 #for an inclusive range
 # bump release version in DESCRIPTION